 Since January 2016 I co-created and co-hosted the Open Mozilla Nights, and in September I volunteered at View Source conference.

-Back in Italy I joined Mozilla Italia community as Mozilla Campus Club Regional Coordinator, and volunteerd for Python conferences.
+Back in Italy I joined Mozilla Italia community and volunteerd for Python conferences.

 I talked about how Rust landed in Firefox via Servo (slides) in Turin and Milan, co-organized the Mozilla track at Merge-it and started a Rust MeetUp in Turin. i currently work as Data Scientist at TOP-IX and BIG DIVE courses' co-organizer.